 The chicken buses in Guatemala have some epic paint jobs.

 To get to the various Caribbean islands, you can catch a ferry.
 The ferries are more expensive than I anticipated, so budget accordingly.
+To be honest, te Caribbean isn’t a budget-friendly part of the world.
+Stick to Belize for a cheaper sample.

 Hitchhiking in Central America

 Learning to hitchhike is definitely an option, buttttt it’s definitely easier when you know how to speak Spanish.
-If you dress the part and look like every other Latina vagabond, drivers will typically know what you’re doing.
+If you dress the part and look like every other Latino vagabond, drivers will typically know what you’re doing.
 However, I always think it’s a good idea to offer to shout lunch or explain the journey that you’ve been on.

 Hitchhiking edict changes from person to person, as some people picking you up, might want talkative company, and some people prefer quiet.
 This is where it’s much easier to speak Spanish so you can gauge the situation.
 Depending on the country, you’ll have differing wait times/success while hitchhiking.